JJSlabbert/iTilt-digital-hydrometer/README.md

 1) Create a PCB using CNC or etching.

 2) Solder the voltage divider.
-4.7KOhms between 1 and 2, 10 KOhms between 3 and 4.
+4.7KOhms resistor between 1 and 2, 10 KOhms resistor between 3 and 4.

 3) Solder the push button (Reset).